gregbo/mininet_frr/make_vm/README.md

 I run virt-manager and use the GUI to step through creating a new VM and installing Ubuntu Linux.
 There are various ways to do this.
 I create a VM with 8 GB of RAM, 32 GB of storage, and 4 CPUs.
+Mininet and FRR can run with fewer resources.
+You could use 2GB of RAM, 10GB of storage, and 1 CPU if your machine is small.

 File -> New VM
 - Select local install media